Ney: Typology

 The typical Persian ney has six holes, one of which is on the back.
 Arabic and Turkish neys normally have seven holes, six in front and one thumb-hole in the back.

-The interval between the holes ranges from a semitone to three quarter tones, although microtones (and broader pitch inflections) are achieved via partial hole-covering, changes of embouchure, or positioning and blowing angle.
+The intervals between the holes can be minor and major seconds, as well as microtonal intervals (roughly 3 quarter tones) which could be referred to as neutral seconds in more western terms.
+Although microtones (and broader pitch inflections) are also achieved via partial hole-covering, changes of embouchure, or changing the instrument's positioning and the blowing angle.
 Microtonal inflection is common and crucial to various traditions of taqsim (improvisation in the same scale before a piece is played).